 As outspoken champions of brewing Vietnamese coffee the old-school way, we decided to create our own Vietnamese phin filter.
-This week, we released a NCS Vietnamese Phin Kit ($28, comes with your choice of NCS coffee) and NCS Vietnamese Phin Filter ($15).
+This week, we released the Original Phin Kit ($28, comes with your choice of coffee) and Vietnamese Phin Filter ($15).
 But you might be wondering: what is a phin?
 Some FAQ's, answered here.

 What is the phin?

 The Vietnamese phin or phin filter is a coffee brewing tool most common and popular in Vietnam.

 Imagine if the V60 Pour Over and French Press had a baby.

 Do I need a paper filter?

 Nope!
 The phin is proud to be a no-paper, no-waste brewing tool.